Welcome to the home of ScootHorton.com and ScootAndMarlena.com. Here you will get all info related to Scoot Horton solo and the Scoot and Marlena duo.

-Welcome to the Scoot Horton Page.
 Thanks for stopping by.
-Very happy the “Six 2 Seven” CD is released.
-Had a great CD Release show/party.
-You can buy the CD and T-Shirts by clicking the image below.
+You can buy the “Six 2 Seven” CD and T-Shirts by clicking the image below.
 You can also download the CD at iTunes , Amazon , or Bandcamp.

 February 2016- I am proud to announce that the lyrics to my song Broke Man Blues won Honorable Mention in the March/April issue of American Songwriter Magazine.
 You can listen to the song here.